GET - On Google Play

 By Kimberly Walker

 In the Secwepemc language, Tsútswecw means “many rivers,” which is an apt description of the many streams and spawning areas you pass as you walk the trails through Tsútswecw Provincial Park.
-While the park is home to 26 kilometres of trails that are excellent for both hiking and mountain biking, during salmon spawning season, most of the action is centred around the lower trails and the new viewing platform just 300 metres west of the parking lot.
+While the park is home to 26 kilometres of trails that are excellent for both hiking and mountain biking, during salmon spawning season, most of the action is centred around the lower trails and the viewing platform just 300 metres west of the parking lot.

 We departed the Fraser Valley early Saturday morning and headed for Tsútswecw Provincial Park.
 When we arrived at the mouth of the Adams River, I was happy to find that our dive location was just off a beautiful sandy beach on the shores of Shuswap Lake.
 We hauled our gear down to the beach, set up, and proceeded to submerge ourselves into another world.